spatie/laravel-glide/README.md

     /*
      * The maximum allowed total image size in pixels */
-    'maxSize' => 2000 * 2000
+    'maxSize' => 2000 * 2000,

     /*
-     * Glide has an extra feature to sign each generated URL with
+     * Glide has a feature to sign each generated URL with
-     * a private key to avoid possibility to alter the URL manually */
+     * a key to avoid the visitors of your site to alter the URL
+     * manually
+     */
-    'secureURLs' => true
+    'useSecureURLs' => true,

 ];

 ```